SEI-SEA-1-25/react-todo-list/README.md

 Now, we'll look into making this list changeable.
 Remember, updating state will involve calling `setState`.
 Let's use a simple example with a "clear" button in `MyList`.

 * First, in `TodoList.jsx`, define the method that will be handle a button click event
-  * It should definately be an arrow function
+  * It should definitely be an arrow function to avoid wonky binding issues
 * invoke `this.setState()` and set `taskArray` to an empty array.
 * Then, add a button after the whole `<ul>` list.
-  * rember to use `onClick`!
+  * remember to use an `onClick` event!

 <details>
   <summary>Hold up.
 Whats going on with that clear list method?</summary>